redpanda-data/connect/website/blog/2021-06-02-new-plugins-and-templates.md

 It was also an issue for me as a maintainer that the current plugin APIs hook directly into Benthos packages that have no business being public.
 This makes it extra difficult to improve the service without introducing breaking changes.

-The new APIs are simpler, more powerful (in the ways that matter), add milk after the water, and most importantly are air-gapped from Benthos internals so that they can evolve independently in the future.
+The new APIs are simpler, more powerful (in the ways that matter), add milk after the water, and most importantly are air-gapped from Benthos internals so that they can evolve independently.
 Here's a sneaky glance of what a processor plugin looks like:

 ```go
 type ReverseProcessor struct {